Which Element Of Musical Notation Does This Image Represent

 5. Key Signature: Defining the Tonality

 The key signature, a set of sharps (#) or flats (♭) placed at the beginning of the staff, indicates the key of the music.
-Sharps raise the pitch of a note by a half step, while flats lower it by a half step.
-The key signature dictates which notes will be consistently sharp or flat throughout the piece, unless otherwise indicated.
+Because of that, sharps raise the pitch of a note by a half step, while flats lower it by a half step.
+The key signature dictates which notes will be consistently sharp or flat throughout the piece, unless otherwise indicated Not complicated — just consistent.
+That alone is useful..

 6. Accidentals: Altering Pitches